Please enter banners and links.

 The Pennsylvania Medical Marijuana Act (“MMA”) bans employers from discriminating against an employee solely on the basis of the employee being permitted to use medical marijuana.
 For example, an employer cannot fire or refuse to hire an employee or applicant after learning that the employee carries the ID card required to purchase medical marijuana.
 An employer generally should not inquire about whether an employee or applicant possesses a medical marijuana prescription and/or ID card to purchase medical marijuana.
 Also, employers should have specific policies about drug use and testing in the workplace that consider the effects of the MMA.

 Zero-tolerance drug policies are still permitted under the MMA, but employers should closely review these policies to avoid discrimination.
+If you are looking for an expert to guide you, see more about Ohio Green Team – Columbus to learn about the laws surrounding the industry.
 Employees who possess the ID card to purchase medical marijuana may be prohibited from using or being under the influence of marijuana at work.
 Drug testing, if conducted, should be done pursuant to an established policy made available to employees.

 If drug testing is performed within the guidelines of the established policy, then an employer is more likely to avoid discrimination claims; drug testing should also be conducted and enforced consistently.
 It is possible that drug testing would reveal off-site marijuana use that does not indicate the employee is currently under the influence.
 In these cases, employers should exercise caution before terminating an employee (if the policy authorizes termination) to avoid potential discrimination based on the underlying medical condition being treated by medical marijuana – there should be a connection between the off-site marijuana use and workplace activities warranting the termination.